SendiAp/Remaining/README.md

-## I fear for the calendar, its days are numbered.
+## What does a pirate pay for his corn?
+A buccaneer!